igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

+* show XP, cash and level stats on game over screen
+* don't allow navigation over walls when inside a building (max walkable tile for environment in environment-actions!)
+* Create unique sprite for hotel counter
+* Queens inside buildings should either be woo'd or fought
-* When generating door drags, ensure hotel is actually placed successfully!
+* When generating door queens, ensure hotel is actually placed successfully!
-* Implement sleeping in hotel !! (should be averagely priced to make player think about purchases)
 * When buying a clothes item, discard the existing one of the same type (show confirmation)
 * Add a base price to certain items (e.g. clothes shouldn't be too cheap, yo. heels are an expensive item).
 * Display product capabilities in shop display
 * Allow to loan money, starts action by which you need to have repaid the person OR ELSE!
 * status screen implement handleInventoryClick for liquor types (also see item-actions)
 * make door drags expose their intent immediately, offer option to fight them (they should be stronger by a few levels)
-* don't allow navigation over walls when inside a building (max walkable tile for environment in environment-actions!)
 * stop character movement effects when screen isn't game_screen (time should keep running though!)
 * replace pines with more tropical trees
 * More attack types depending on item / level ? (certain levels learn new moves)